 System tools (those installed with ArcGIS) are designed to perform one small but essential operation on geographic data.
 Using ModelBuilder or Python, you execute these tools in a sequence, feeding the output of one tool to the input of another.
 The model or script you create may be an essential part of your workflow—a task you need to repeat again and again.
-By turning your task-oriented models and scripts into tools, you can use them just like system tools, creating sequences of tasks in ModelBuilder or scripting.
+By turning your task-oriented models and scripts into tools, you can use them in the same way as system tools, creating sequences of tasks in ModelBuilder or scripting.
 You can build your own library of tools that perform small but essential tasks for your organization.

 Useful tools need input and output parameters

-The most basic definition of a geoprocessing tool is that it is something you find in a toolbox.
+The basic definition of a geoprocessing tool is that it is something you find in a toolbox.
 Any model you create and save is automatically a tool because it resides in a toolbox.
 A Python script on disk (a .py file) becomes a tool when you add it to the toolbox using the script tool wizard.
-Just because a model or script tool meets the technical definition of a tool (that is, it resides in a toolbox) does not mean it's useful—a useful tool needs two things:
+If a model or script tool meets the technical definition of a tool (that is, it resides in a toolbox), that does not mean it's useful—a useful tool needs two things:

-- Output Parameters—To use a tool in ModelBuilder, it must have one or more output parameters so that you can connect the outputs of your tool into the input of another tool.
+- Output parameters—So you can use a tool in ModelBuilder.
+To use a tool in ModelBuilder, it must have one or more output parameters you can use to connect the outputs of your tool to the input of another tool.

 Methods for creating tools

-Once you have created your own toolbox, you can then make a new model tool or create a script tool inside the toolbox.
+Once you have created your own toolbox, you can create a model tool or create a script tool in the toolbox.

-Any model you create and save in a toolbox becomes a tool, that is, a model tool.
+Any model you create and save in a toolbox becomes a model tool.
+See the following for more information: